lateralblast/zeppelin-shiro-pam/README.md

 therefore I would recommend using OpenLDAP as solution, to avoid a potential XSS.

-If users don't need system access or to upload files manually for processing, then you could set the user shell to /bin/false to restrict access.
+If users don't need system access or to upload files manually for processing, then you could set the user shell to /bin/false to restrict access file read.
+Having said that, you should lock down top level access to valid users anyway.

 Requirements
 ------------